OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-distance-uncertainty/index.md

 Every object that we measure has some uncertainty associated with that measurement.
 For the stars, we measure something called *parallax*.
 Generally, parallax refers to the apparent motion of something relative to something else.
 If you hold your phone at arm's length to take a selfie, as you move your position to set up the perfect shot, your phone will appear to move relative to those objects in the background.
 Similarly, as Earth traverses around the Sun each year, nearby stars appear to shift relative to the more distant background stars.
 This apparent motion is imperceptible to the eye---we need highly specialized telescopes to measure the angle created by this parallax.

-:::{figure} ParallaxV2.svg
+:::{figure} Parallax_02.png
 :align: left
-:alt:
+:alt: A two-panel diagram showing how parallax works.
+In panel A, we see the earth to the left of the sun in its orbit, a line is drawn to a foreground star, and extended to background stars, showing the star appears to be beside those background stars in January.
+A similar diagram in July, when the Sun is on the opposite side of the Sun, shows the foreground star appears to be beside different stars because of the parallax effect.

-A diagram of how stellar parallax works, from Earth's perspective.
-The Sun, in yellow, is shown along with Earth's orbit, and the Earth is shown at two different positions in its orbit, six months apart.
-A foreground star, in red, is seen from these two positions in Earth's trajectory around the Sun against the background stars, which in this case is the stars of the Big Dipper.
-The two insert images beside Earth show the apparent change in position of the star relative to those background stars of the dipper.
-While this diagram is highly exaggerated, it illustrates how stellar parallax works, and given we know the distance between the Earth and Sun, and the angle of the parallax, we can solve for the star's distance.
-Credit: KES47 / Original version from German Wikipedia.
-By user: WikiStefan.
-28 Oct 2004, via [Wikimedia Commons](https://creativecommons.org/licenses/by/3.0)
+A diagram of how stellar parallax works.
+The Sun is shown along with Earth's orbit, and the Earth is shown at two different positions in its orbit, six months apart.
+A dashed line is drawn to a foreground star as seen from each epoch, January and June.
+The dashed line is extended out to the background stars.
+You can see in January the star appears to be beside the stars on the right from Earth's perspective, while six months later in July the star appears to be beside the stars on the left according to our view on Earth.
+Credit: Shay Krasinski/AMNH
 :::